-The ski is extremely versatile.
-It's a true all-mountain ski that’s as happy on freshly groomed trails as on deep or crusty...
+This ski is extremely versatile - a true all-mountain ski that is at ease on freshly groomed slopes...
 Read on

-PROSKILAB only reviews the very best skis on the market and so if the V-Shape 4 from Head is in last place, it's absolutely nothing to be ashamed of and its score shows that the ski has real qualities.
+PROSKILAB only reviews the very best skis on the market.
+So, if the V-Shape 4 from Head is in last place, it is absolutely nothing to be ashamed of, and its score shows that the ski has great qualities.

-The Supershape I.Magnum from Head has been a benchmark for several years, and is a real market success.
+The Supershape I.Magnum from Head has been well-known for several years and is a real market success.

-A flexible ski for this category, the Supershape I.Magnum doesn't quite make the grade in terms...
+The Supershape I.Magnum is a soft ski for this category.
+It doesn't quite make the grade in terms of pure performance and gets...
 Read on

 The Super Joy from Head is a consistent ski that performs well and is happy in all types of ride, including at high speed.
 The ski is very responsive.